 Different types of songs can also alter our body chemistry and hormone levels.
 For example, listening to pleasant tunes can boost serotonin levels, which makes us happy.
 The thing is that “pleasant” is a subjective term, and so the same song can affect each of us differently.

 Listening to music activates both sides our brain, the left, and the right.
 Engaging both sides of your brain simultaneously boosts your ability to solve problems because you’re using the creative left side of your brain at the same time as the logical right side.

 Music also triggers the hippocampus, which is the part of your brain that’s associated with long-term memory storage.
-That’s why songs from the past can help you re-enact memories, and why many of us feel nostalgic when we hear songs from our childhood, adolescence or peak times in our life.
+That’s why songs from the past can trigger memories, and why many of us feel nostalgic when we hear songs from our childhood, adolescence, or peak times in our life.
 The song is helping to bring back fond and pleasant memories.